-The annual Indiana University Purdue University Indianapolis (IUPUI) Preparing Future Faculty and Professionals (PFFP) Pathways Conference will be in November 15, 2017 in Hine Hall on the campus of IUPUI.
+The annual IUPUI Preparing Future Faculty and Professionals (PFFP) Pathways Conference will be held on November 30, 2018 in Campus Center at IUPUI.
 The Pathways Conference participants engage in seminars, workshops and networking opportunities designed to build awareness, skill and relationships amongst peers and experts.

 The Three Three Minute Thesis (3MT) is a research communication completion developed by The University of Queensland (UQ), Australia.
 3MT develops graduate students’ capacity to effectively explain their research in 3 minutes to a non-specialist audience.
 A great presentation will tell the audience what the research is, how the doctoral researcher is doing it, what they have discovered, and why the research is significant.
 Graduate students seeking Master’s Degrees (i.e. M.S., M.A., M.P.H., M.P.A, etc.) or Graduate Certificates should register for the 3MP (Three Minute Pitch) competition.

 The Three Minute Thesis (3MT® ) competition celebrates the exciting research conducted by Doctor of Philosophy (PhD) students.
 Developed by The University of Queensland (UQ), 3MT cultivates students’ academic, presentation, and research communication skills.
 The competition supports their capacity to effectively explain their research in three minutes, in a language appropriate to a non-specialist audience.